From differential equation solvers to accelerated first-order methods for convex optimization: Stability of ODE Solvers and Acceleration

-which is a special case of the heavy-ball model (cf. \eqref{eq:heavy ball-ode}).
+which is a special case of the HB model (cf.~\eqref{eq:heavy ball-ode}).

 Note that we can find a lot of transformations $G$ and derive corresponding ODE models.
-We shall combine the refined time scale to propose one which can handle $\mu = 0$ and $\mu > 0$ in a unified way.
+Indeed, given any $G$ that meets our demand, both $cG$ and $QGQ^{-1}$ are acceptable candidates, where $c>0$ and $Q$ is some invertible matrix.
+We are not going further deep beyond those two transformations given in \eqref{eq:G-NAG} for the strongly convex case $\mu>0$ but aim to combine the transformation with refined time scaling to propose another one for convex case $\mu=0$ in Section \ref{sec:convx}.